Cigaretteman/Project_2018/Aquaponics-Info.md

 1. No fertilisers are required.
 2. The water is recycled continuously rather than being lost to the soil.
 3. No pesticides or herbicides are required.
+4. Can be constructed anywhere (e.g. Warehouses, rooftops, basements).

 ## Challenges